Check If Phone Supports 5G: Quick Guide to Compatibility

 iPhones

-To check if your iPhone supports 5G, navigate to Settings > Mobile Data > Mobile Data Options > Voice & Data.
+To check if your iPhone supports 5G, navigate to Settings > Mobile Data > Cellular Data Options > Voice & Data.
 If you see 5G listed as an option, then your iPhone is 5G capable.
 To date, all iPhones in the iPhone 12 and iPhone 13 series are 5G-capable devices.

 Other Brand Phones